samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 ## Learning Objectives

-By the end of this lab, you will be able to use OLIVE to:
+By the end of this lab, you will be able to use Olive to:

 - Quantize an AI Model using the AWQ quantization method.
 - Fine-tune an AI model for a specific task.
 - Generate LoRA adapters (fine-tuned model) for efficient on-device inference on the ONNX Runtime.

-### What is OLIVE
+### What is Olive

 OLIVE (ONNX LIVE) is a model optimization toolkit with accompanying CLI that enables you to ship models for the ONNX runtime +++https://onnxruntime.ai+++ with quality and performance.